 What is a Chaplain?

-A chaplain is a professional who offers spiritual advice and care in a specific institutional context, such as a military unit or a college campus, hospital or prison.
+A chaplain is a professional who offers spiritual advice and care in a specific institutional context, such as a college or university campus, hospital, prison or military unit.
 Although chaplains often provide religious services for members of their own faith communities, the main role of a chaplain is to facilitate or accommodate the religious needs of all individuals in the institution in which he or she is working.
 Chaplains often serve as experts on ethics to their colleagues and employers, providing insight to such diverse issues as organ transplantation, just-warfare, and public policy.
 Professional chaplains do not displace local religious leaders, but fill the special requirements involved in intense institutional environments.
 Thus, a Muslim chaplain is not necessarily an “Imam,” although an Imam may work as a chaplain.
 There is a need for both male and female Muslim chaplains.
-For example, female Muslim students on college campuses or hospitalized Muslim women may feel more comfortable with a Muslim woman chaplain.
+For example, female Muslim students on college campuses or hospitalized Muslim women may feel more comfortable with a female Muslim chaplain.

-Why is Hartford Seminary a good place to train in Islamic Chaplaincy?
+Why is Hartford Seminary an excellent setting to train in Islamic Chaplaincy?

 The Islamic Chaplaincy Program complements the strengths already in existence at Hartford Seminary: